rksin8/packaging_tutorial/docs/source/index.rst

-.. example-pkg-rksin8 documentation master file, created by sphinx-quickstart on Mon May 18 02:58:06 2020.
+.. packaging_tutorial documentation master file, created by sphinx-quickstart on Mon May 18 03:12:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to example-pkg-rksin8's documentation!
+Welcome to packaging_tutorial's documentation!
 ==============================================

 .. toctree::